 Step 1: Explore the Sample Client

 Every new account comes with a sample client called the Simpson Household.
 Click into it to see what a fully built-out client file looks like.
-You'll see how data is organized across the different sections:
+You'll see how data is organized across the different sections in the left sidebar:

-Profile — Where all client data is stored, organized into tabs: Accounts, Cashflow, Insurance, and Household.
+Profile — Where all client data is stored: Household, Accounts, Cash Flow, and Insurance.

 Documents — Where uploaded client documents are stored.